iyer-karthik/Insight-project/README.md

 This binary approach does not bode particularly well for maximizing returns and such analysis has been done before for Lending Club's data.
 For example, a high interest loan defaulting near the end of the term and a low interest loan defaulting near the beginning of the term will have different returns, and will be binned in the same category by the binary classifer.
 A more satisfactory approach is to predict the time to default.
 This was done using survival analysis.

-Using the predicted time to default, an investment strategy was constructed to select optimal loans and was tested with unseen data.
-I used a combination of R and Python for my analysis.
+Using the predicted time to default, a lending strategy was constructed to select optimal loans and was tested with unseen data.
+I used a combination of R (dplyr, Shiny, ggplot) and Python (pandas, scikit-learn, lifelines, seaborn) for my analysis.

 ## Workflow